 I love using these pens and highlighters because it’s completely gotten rid of my fear of making mistakes AND has afforded me the opportunity to be more experimental.

 So there you have it, that’s my way of easily fixing mistakes in my bullet journal.
-No – you can’t prevent mistakes from happening, but you can fix them with the right tools.
+You can’t prevent mistakes from happening, BUT you can fix them with the right tools.
 I hope this proves as helpful and liberating to you as it’s been to me!

 To see the other bullet journal supplies I recommend, check out this comprehensive list.
 It’s chalk-full of supplies that are popular among the ever-so-talented bullet journal community.
 You’re bound to find something you love!